Equity capital markets in Japan: regulatory overview

 Mothers (for emerging companies).

-In addition to these markets, the TSE manages JASDAC (for emerging companies), which was previously managed by the Osaka Securities Exchange, from July 2013, JASDAC offers two markets:
+In addition to these markets, the TSE manages JASDAQ (for emerging companies), which was previously managed by the Osaka Securities Exchange, from July 2013, JASDAQ offers two markets:

-As of 1 January 2014, eleven foreign companies were listed on the TSE.
-As of the end of December 2013, the TSE's total market capitalisation exceeded JPY477,510 billion, making the TSE the largest exchange in Asia and the third largest exchange in the world.
+As of 28 February 2015, 12 foreign companies were listed on the TSE.
+As of 28 February 2015, the TSE's total market capitalisation exceeded JPY567,328 billion, making the TSE the largest exchange in Asia and the third largest exchange in the world.

 Market activity and deals

-There was an increase in initial public offering (IPO) activity in 2013 compared to 2012 (there were 75 issues in 2013, up from 66 issues in 2012).
-The largest IPO in 2013 was undertaken by Suntory Beverage & Food Limited, with a market capitalisation after the IPO of around JPY970 billion.
+There was an increase in initial public offering (IPO) activity in 2014 compared to 2013 (there were 89 issues in 2014, up from 75 issues in 2013).
+The largest IPO in 2014 was undertaken by Recruit Holdings Co., Ltd., with a market capitalisation after the IPO of around JPY1.8 trillion.